All Episodes

 They have unqualified political analysts.

-We need the FCC to monitor and regulate them.
+need the FCC to monitor and regulate them.

-It's a Democrat candidate for You think this is a coincidence?
+You think this is a coincidence?

-Four days ago this clown comes out and tweets this.
+Four days ago, this clown comes out and tweets this?

-Do you know whose idea this really can't say it's her idea?
+Do you know whose idea this really was?

-You know, where this gem of an idea originated.
+You know, where this gem of an idea originated?

-Prime cut stake, but nevertheless a stake.
+A prime cut steak, but nevertheless a steak.

 If you serve it without a bone, it's the tenderest.

-He named his daughter after a stake.
+He named his daughter after a steak.

-A very lean stake.
+A very lean steak.

 The Washington Examiner.

-The First Amendment says that Congress uh shall make no law abridging freedom of the press or of speech, but under the Obama regime, the FCC is planning to send government contractors into the nation's newsrooms to determine whether journalists are producing articles, TV reports, internet content, and commentary that meets the public's quote critical information needs.
+But under the Obama regime, the FCC is planning to send government contractors into the nation's newsrooms to determine whether journalists are producing articles, TV reports, internet content, and commentary that meets the public's, quote, critical information needs, close quote.

-Those quote needs, close quote, will be defined by the administration.
+Those, quote, needs, close quote, will be defined by the administration.

 News outlets that do not comply with the government's standards could face an uncertain future.